EngineeringEducation/Onboarding/front-end/ios_landing_page.md

 Congratulations!
 You've landed a job at a brand-new startup with some people you think are really great.
 There's a very talented iOS engineer at the head of the company, and her co-founder is a bang-up product guy.
 They've been hard at work producing a product, and it's time to see if anyone would be interested in the next iteration.

+She emailed you this today- time to get started!

 [Our old landing-page is located here](http://www.ykombinator.com/), and now that we've pivoted to mobile we need to build an entirely new site.
 Use the same marketing copy- the app is the same, just on mobile now!
 We just need something that shows off that an app exists and points you at where you can download it.